fltk-rs/demos/README.md

 - wgpu: Use wgpu-rs for gpu accelerated drawing.
 - pixels: Use the pixels crate to draw a wgpu accelerated framebuffer.
 - framebuffer: Using fltk for framebuffer drawing.
-- pixels: Create live drawn animations using the pixels crate.
 - plotters: Use plotters for live plotting (drawing animations) with fltk.
 - raqote: Use raqote for custom drawing (paint example).
 - tinyskia: Use tiny-skia for custom drawing.